Everything you need to know about press releases

 How do you use quotes in your press release?

-Use quotes in your press release to make your message more human, persuasive and publishable.
+Use quotes in your press release to make your message more human, convincing and publishable.
 They give your news color, authority and emotion.
-Write in colloquial language, say something you haven't written before in your press release, make the quote quotable and quote someone with authority or commitment to the news.
+Write in colloquial language, say something you haven't already written in your press release, make the quote quotable, and quote someone with authority or involvement in the news.

 A quote is not a formal statement, but a hook for the journalist.
-So deploy it smartly, and above all, use it to make your story human and memorable.
-More about quotes in your press release read here.
+So use it wisely, and use it especially to make your story human and memorable.
+Read more about quotes in your press release here.

 How do you use images in a press release?

-Images strengthen your story and increase the chances of publication.
-Always include royalty-free, relevant and directly usable images - think press photos, product shots, infographics or portraits.
-Provide high resolution (at least 1MB), give a clear file name, and make the image easy to download via your newsroom or attachment.
+Images enhance your story and increase the chance of publication.
+Always add royalty-free, relevant and directly usable images – think of press photos, product shots, infographics or portraits.
+Ensure high resolution (minimum 1MB), provide a clear file name, and make the image easy to download via your newsroom or attachment.

-👉 Read all 10 tips in the article: The best imagery to accompany your press release
+👉 Read all 10 tips in the article: The best visual material for your press release

 What is the boilerplate?

-The boilerplate is the fixed final paragraph of your press release in which you briefly explain who you are, what your organization does and where to find more information.
-It is similar to the footer of a Web site.
-Think of the boilerplate as the "about" line for the journalist who wants to know quickly who he or she is dealing with.
-Always include contact information, too.
+The boilerplate is the fixed closing paragraph of your press release in which you briefly explain who you are, what your organization does and where more information can be found.
+It is similar to the footer of a website.
+See the boilerplate as the 'about' line for the journalist who wants to quickly know who they are dealing with.
+Always add contact information.

 How do you make your press release newsworthy?

 Not everything that feels like news internally is news to a journalist.
-News value is in:
+News value lies in:

-Impact: effects on a larger group of people
+Impact: consequences for a larger group of people

 Data: new figures or trends